cinnug-nodejs/workshop/part2_modules_1.md

 ## How modules are resolved?
 * If the path is specified wih a relative path it will be loaded directly.
-* If it is not relative, node walks the file system relative to the current path to resolve modules.
+* If it is not relative, node walks the file system relative to the current path looking for node_modules folders to resolve modules.

 Below is the algorithm for resolving non-relative modules.
 Assume the /root/app/server.js had a require('circle.js'), then node would look in the following folders.